robinjfisher/Touchstone/README.markdown

 This will:

 * Copy an initializer file to `config/initializers/touchstone.rb`.
 You should read this file and set your configuration options before proceeding
-* Add a before filter to your application controller. *NB*: This defaults to setting a private method for the filter.
-If you already have `private` defined in your application controller, you will need to remove the duplicate declaration.
+* ~~Add a before filter to your application controller. *NB*: This defaults to setting a private method for the filter.
+If you already have `private` defined in your application controller, you will need to remove the duplicate declaration.~~ **Not currently working.
+You will need to update application\_controller.rb manually.
+See below.**
 * Mounts the engine in your routes.rb file

 ## Installation continued